Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Long time limit: state of the art

 On the other hand, the variation of the entropy per unit site is $ \delta \mathfrak{s}[\bs\rho_\infty(\lambda)]=- \braket{\delta \bs Q(\lambda),\bs q_j(\lambda)}_{\lambda} $, where $\bs q_j(\lambda)$ is the density of $\bs Q(\lambda)$~\footnote{We consider the entropy per site rather than the entropy because the latter is infinite in the thermodynamic limit.}.
 Imposing the energy constraint~\eqref{eq:energy_constraint} we then obtain \be \delta \mathfrak{s}[\bs\rho_\infty(\lambda)]=-\frac{1}{2}\delta(\lambda^2) \braket{ \bs Q'(\lambda), \bs q_j'(\lambda)}_{\lambda}\, , \ee which is non-positive along a path with increasing $|\lambda|$.
 Explicitly it reads $\delta \mathfrak{s}[\bs\rho_\infty(\lambda)]=-\frac{1}{2}\delta(\lambda^2)[\braket{\bs K,\bs k_j}_\lambda-(\beta'(\lambda))^2\braket{\bs H,\bs h_j}_\lambda]$, where $\bs k_j$ is the density of $\bs K$.
 In order to apply the maximum entropy principle, we need the entropy to be a smooth function of the Lagrange multiplier $\lambda$, which requires~\footnote{If $\braket{\bs K,\bs k_j}$ was infinite $\beta'(\lambda)$ would have to compensate it in order for $\delta\mathfrak{s}[\bs\rho_\infty(\lambda)]$ to remain finite.
 The entropy density would then not be a smooth function of $\lambda$.} \be 0<\braket{\bs K,\bs k_j}_\lambda<\infty\, . \ee This is usually referred to as ``extensivity condition'' and represents \ref{cond:entropy}.
 The generalisation to systems with more conservation laws is straightforward and results in the same equations.

-As a matter of fact, in the most formal works dealing with the emergence of maximum-entropy ensembles after global quenches (see, e.g., Ref.~\cite{Doyon2017Thermalization}), an additional assumption is made: \begin{enumerate}[($\ast$)] \item the density $\bs k_j$ can be obtained as a limit of a sequence of local operators. \end{enumerate} From our simplified explanation, it might not be evident where this extra condition comes from.
+As a matter of fact, some of the works considering pseudolocality of integrals of motion additionally assume~\cite{Ilievski2016Quasilocal}: \begin{enumerate}[($\ast$)] \item the density $\bs k_j$ can be obtained as a limit of a sequence of local operators. \end{enumerate} From our simplified explanation, it might not be evident where this extra condition comes from.
 Explaining it goes beyond the mathematical rigour of this work; we only mention that~\ref{cond:pseudo} has a role in making sense to the thermodynamic limit.

-We will see however that, in order to describe the stationary values in symmetric systems with maximum-entropy ensembles, we will be forced to relax~\ref{cond:pseudo}.
+In a more formal work~\cite{Doyon2017Thermalization} dealing with the emergence of maximum-entropy ensembles after global quenches the condition~\ref{cond:pseudo} is actually replaced with a weaker one, namely, that $\braket{\bs k_j,\bs O}$ can be obtained as a limit of the overlaps between $\bs O$ and an appropriate sequence of local operators.
+Such a limit then defines a ``pseudolocal charge'' associated with $\bs k_j$ and this allows one to build maximum entropy stationary states starting from susceptibilities, avoiding altogether the problem of defining pseudolocal operators in the thermodynamic limit.
+While the formal framework developed in Ref.~\cite{Doyon2017Thermalization} may account also for the semilocal integrals of motion, to the best of our knowledge no explicit example of a maximum entropy state incorporating integrals of motion that would satisfy the weaker and violate the stronger version of condition~\ref{cond:pseudo} has yet been constructed.